Usage

 Inclusion syntax

-While extracting content from a file (because it matches one of the semiliterate patterns, rather than just one of the include_extensions), an unescaped expression of the form
+While extracting content from a file (because it matches one of the semiliterate patterns, rather than just include), an unescaped expression of the form

 {!
 FILENAME YAML !}